agcomphr25/EPOCH-v83/replit.md

   - Provides clear error message: "Missing or invalid shipping service code.
 Please select a shipping service."
 - **Impact**: Shipping label creation and consolidated shipping now work correctly with UPS API
 - **Scope**: Production bug fixes for shipping functionality

+#### Customer Shipping Notification Fix
+- **Issue Fixed**: Customers were not being notified when orders shipped
+  - System was only attempting SMS notifications (not email)
+  - No notification sent at all if customer had no phone number
+- **Solution**: Enhanced notification system to send both email AND SMS
+  - Sends email notification if customer email available
+  - Sends SMS notification if customer phone available
+  - Sends both if both are available
+  - Updated to use intelligent fallback (send whatever is available)
+- **Impact**: Customers now receive shipping notifications via all available contact methods
+- **Scope**: Critical communication bug fix